 relationships that support the journey towards self-reliance and self-advocacy, leading

 a determined student to graduate.
-The positive connections that students make in
+The positive connections that students make in college

-academic exploration and experimentation are encouraged.
+exploration and experimentation are encouraged.

-Students are matched one-on-one with a volunteer mentor who has been screened by
+Students are matched one-on-one with a volunteer mentor who has been screened by the

-phone calls, tutoring, and support sessions.
+tutoring, and support sessions.

-Operation Graduation - a comprehensive learning time for Center participants to promotes academic excellence
+Operation Graduation -a comprehensive learning time for Center participants to promotes academic excellence

 by helping students develop the habits that encourage achievement.
-Study Hall is
+Study Hall is not

-not a “quiet time” but is energy charged with individuals and groups working together
+a “quiet time” but is energy charged with individuals and groups working together

 to improve their educational outcomes.
 Peer Mentors are available to respond to students'